DrafaKiller/ObserverPattern-dart/README.md

 }
 ```

-The `@subject` annotation will create a `UserSubject` class that wraps all the annotated methods and properties in a `notify` call, making them observable.
+The `@subject` annotation will create a `UserSubject` class that wraps all methods and properties in a `notify` call, making them observable.

+You can use the `@dontObserve` annotation to exclude elements from the generated subject class.

 ### Annotation `@observe`

-The `@observe` annotation is used to indicate which methods and properties should be wrapped when generating the observable interface.
+The `@observe` annotation is used to indicate which methods and properties should be observable in the generated subject class.
-You can use it to specify which elements should be observable and which should not.

 ```dart
 class User {